skinny85/eol-blog/content/articles/2025/migrate-maven-central-publishing-to-central-portal-for-a-gradle-project.md

 and it's now possible to depend on the artifacts in a Gradle project before they are fully published.
 The [documentation](https://central.sonatype.org/publish/publish-portal-api/#gradle)
 does a great job explaining how to do this,
-I'll just show you the code if you're using Gradle with the [Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html), since the documentation only provides an example in Groovy:
+I'll just show the code if you're using Gradle with the [Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html), since the documentation only provides an example in Groovy: